vsmid/servicescript/README.md

 Just download [ServiceScript.groovy](./ServiceScript.groovy) file to you local machine.
 You can now import that file to any other Groovy script you want using classic `import` statement.

-## Method, Middleware, Auth classes
+## Method, Middleware and Auth classes
 **Method**

 Describe and implement operation per single request.
 Following properties can be set: